OpenWaterFoundation/owf-app-viz-demo-ng/viz-demo-ng/src/app/plotly/README.md

 ```

-Ploty graphs also present themselves with default modebar options along the top of the graph.
+Plotly graphs also present themselves with default modebar options along the top of the graph.
 By default, the `modebar` is only visible while the user is hovering over the chart.
 This modebar can be forced to always be visible, never be visible, and or even have some of the options removes.

 To configure the chart to have the `modebar` to always be visible regardless of whether or not the user is currently hovering over the figure, set the `displayModeBar` attribute in the `config` of your figure to `true`.